Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$: Summary and conclusions

-The resulting superconducting pairing is predominantly of sublattice-even spin-singlet type of $B_{1g}$ symmetry at low fields, whereas the high-field order is dominated by sublattice-even spin-triple pairing of $B_{1u}$ symmetry.
-In agreement with \cite{nogaki_even-odd_2022, amin_kramers_2024, lee_unified_2024, NaB24}, we argue that superconducting OPs belonging to $B$ irreps are preferred over OPs belonging to $A$ irreps because $A_{1g}$ and $A_{2u}$ orders are suppressed by the expected strongly repulsive Hubbard repulsion $U$ in this heavy-fermion compound.
+As proposed earlier \cite{khim_field-induced_2021, landaeta_field-angle_2022, cavanagh_nonsymmorphic_2022, ogata_parity_2023, NaB24}, the superconducting pairing is predominantly of even parity at low fields but of odd parity for strong magnetic field applied along the \textit{z}-direction.
+In agreement with Refs.\ \cite{nogaki_even-odd_2022, amin_kramers_2024, lee_unified_2024, NaB24}, we argue that superconducting OPs belonging to $B$ irreps are preferred over OPs belonging to $A$ irreps because $A_{1g}$ and $A_{2u}$ orders are suppressed by the expected strongly repulsive Hubbard repulsion $U$ in the spin-singlet channel for this heavy-fermion compound.

-An important perspective resulting from our calculations is that of not only multiphase but also multicomponent superconductivity in $\mathrm{CeRh_2As_2}$.
-Here, we observe the generic coexistence of the primary low-field superconducting OP of $B_{1g}$ symmetry and the primary high-field superconducting OP of $B_{1u}$ symmetry in multiple regions of the phase diagram, enabled by the trilinear coupling term between the superconducting orders and the AFM phase of $A_{1u}$ symmetry.
-Moreover, this scenario predicts the characteristic first-order superconductor-to-superconductor transition to preserve symmetry.
-In the low-field and high-field coexistence phases, the same superconducting and magnetic OPs are realized, albeit with different amplitudes.
+An important perspective resulting from our calculations is that of not only multiphase but also multicomponent superconductivity in CeRh\textsubscript{2}As\textsubscript{2}.
+Here, we observe the generic coexistence of the even-parity OPs of $B_{1g+}$ and $B_{2g+}$ symmetry, which dominate at low fields, and the odd-parity $B_{1u+}$ and $B_{2u+}$ OPs, which dominate at high fields, in multiple regions of the phase diagram.
+This coexistence is enabled by trilinear invariants coupling the superconducting OPs and the AFM OP of $A_{1u}$ symmetry as well as between superconducting OPs and the out-of-plane magnetic field.
+We argue within a low-energy pseudospin picture that the invariant involving the \textit{z}-component of the applied magnetic field favors the odd-parity $B_{1u+}$ and $B_{2u+}$ OPs over the even-parity ones, eventually leading to the characteristic first-order superconductor-to-superconductor transition.
+Moreover, our scenario predicts this first-order transition to preserve symmetry---in the low-field and high-field coexistence phases, the same superconducting and magnetic OPs are realized, albeit with different amplitudes.
 One manifestation of this phenomenology is the observed critical end point of the first-order line when approaching the second-order superconducting transition, followed by a crossover region.
-We note that the applied magnetic field induces additional superconducting OPs, described by trilinear terms involving two superconducting OPs and the magnetic field.
+Another important part of the mechanism is that an applied magnetic field suppresses even-parity, pseudospin-singlet pairing states due to Pauli limiting.